Computational thinking

 Computational thinking (CT) refers to the thought processes involved in formulating problems so their solutions can be represented as computational steps and algorithms.
-In education, CT is a set of problem-solving methods that involve expressing problems and their solutions in ways that a computer could also execute.
+In education, computational thinking is a set of problem-solving methods that involve expressing problems and their solutions in ways a computer could also execute.
 It involves automation of processes, but also using computing to explore, analyze, and understand processes (natural and artificial).

 History

-The history of computational thinking as a concept dates back at least to the 1950s but most ideas are much older.
-Computational thinking involves ideas like abstraction, data representation, and logically organizing data, which are also prevalent in other kinds of thinking, such as scientific thinking, engineering thinking, systems thinking, design thinking, model-based thinking, and the like.
+The history of computational thinking as a concept dates back at least to the 1950s, but most ideas are much older.
+CT involves ideas like abstraction, data representation, and logically organizing data, which are also prevalent in other kinds of thinking, such as scientific thinking, engineering thinking, systems thinking, design thinking, model-based thinking, and the like.
 Neither the idea nor the term are recent: Preceded by terms like algorithmizing, procedural thinking, algorithmic thinking, and computational literacy by computing pioneers like Alan Perlis and Donald Knuth, the term computational thinking was first used by Seymour Papert in 1980 and again in 1996.
 Computational thinking can be used to algorithmically solve complicated problems of scale, and is often used to realize large improvements in efficiency.

-The phrase computational thinking was brought to the forefront of the computer science education community in 2006 as a result of a Communications of the ACM essay on the subject by Jeannette Wing.
-The essay suggests that thinking computationally is a fundamental skill for everyone, not just computer scientists, and argues for the importance of integrating computational ideas into other subjects in school.
-The essay also states that by learning computational thinking, children will be better in many everyday tasks; as examples, the essay gives packing one's backpack, finding one's lost mittens, and knowing when to stop renting and buying instead.
+The phrase computational thinking was brought to the forefront of the computer science education community in 2006, as a result of a Communications of the ACM essay on the subject by Jeannette Wing.
+The essay suggests that thinking computationally is a fundamental skill for everyone, not just computer scientists, and argues for the importance of integrating computational ideas into other subjects in schools.
+The essay also states that by learning computational thinking, children will do better in many everyday tasks; as examples, the essay gives packing one's backpack, finding one's lost mittens, and in adulthood, knowing when to stop renting and buy instead.
 The continuum of computational thinking questions in education ranges from K–9 computing for children to professional and continuing education, where the challenge is how to communicate deep principles, maxims, and ways of thinking between experts.

-For the first ten years computational thinking was a US-centered movement, and still today that early focus is seen in the field's research.
+For the first 10 years, computational thinking was a United States-centered movement, and that early focus is still seen in the field's research.
 The field's most cited articles and most cited people were active in the early US CT wave, and the field's most active researcher networks are US-based.
-Dominated by US and European researchers, it is unclear to what extent can the field's predominantly Western body of research literature cater to the needs of students in other cultural groups.
-An ongoing effort to globalize effective thinking skills in everyday life is emerging in the Prolog community, whose Prolog Education Committee, sponsored by the Association for Logic Programming has the mission of "making Computational and Logical Thinking through Prolog and its successors a core subject in educational curricula and beyond, worldwide".
+Dominated by US and European researchers, it is unclear to what extent the field's predominantly Western body of research literature can cater to the needs of students in other cultural groups.
+An ongoing effort to globalize effective thinking skills in everyday life is emerging in the Prolog community, whose Prolog Education Committee, sponsored by the Association for Logic Programming, has the mission of "making Computational and Logical Thinking through Prolog and its successors a core subject in educational curricula and beyond, worldwide".